geefr/beatsaber-linux-goodies/QBeat/README.md

 # Run BSIPA to patch the game (Remember, you need to have run BS once before doing this)
 QBeat --patch
 ```
+With any luck you should have a modded copy of Beat Saber now, only one this left to do
+- Restart Steam
+- Right click Beat Saber -> Properties
+- Check 'Force the use of a specific Steam Play compatibility tool
+- Select the tool called 'Proton BeatSaber'
+- Go have fun

 ## Adding More Mods
 ```